|

 Dulin, Buford

-Photograph collection, 1940
+Photograph Collection, 1940

 10 copy prints

-SWCPC 320, E1
+SWCPC 320 E1

-Consists of people and places in El Paso County, Texas (ca. 1940), and
+Consists of people and places in El Paso County, Texas (ca. 1940), and bulks

-Buford Dulin came to Denver City, Texas, with the oil boom in the 1930s and opened a
+Dulin came to Denver City, Texas, with the oil boom in the 1930s and opened a

 gasoline service station.
-He was stationed at Fort Bliss in El Paso, Texas, during World
+He was stationed at Fort Bliss in El Paso, Texas,

-War II.
+during World War II.

 Dyches, Mae

-Photograph collection, 1881-1940
+Photograph Collection, 1881-1940

 112 copy prints